 Vocabulary for Shoes Topic in IELTS Speaking Part 1

-Listening and Vocabulary Practice
+Vocabulary Practice for SHOES

 Listen to the recording below.
 Write down the missing words you hear.
+Listen twice if you need to – this is a vocabulary lesson more than a listening lesson.

 Answers